Build Resilience Amid Crisis

 Strategies, Skills, Resources and Tools to Build Resilience Amid Crisis

 Adversity happens to us all.
-Resilience allows people to get knocked down and come back as strong or stronger than before.
+Resilience allows people to get knocked down and come back stronger than before.
 Setbacks don’t overcome resilient people.
-Rather they overcome the difficulty and failure while finding the resolve to rise again.
+Rather, they overcome difficulty and failure, finding the resolve to rise again.

-Coping is a similar concept, allowing people to deal with both internal and external demands during situations that feel like a threat.
+Coping is a similar concept, allowing people to deal with both internal and external demands in situations that feel threatening.

 Resilience is required on a regular basis in today’s modern world.
-Threats may come in the form of demands at work, relationship struggles, the incessant ringing and pinning of a smartphone.
-When stressful or difficult challenges happen to you, it is an external demand.
+Threats may come in the form of demands at work, relationship struggles, and the incessant ringing and pining of a smartphone.
+When stressful or difficult challenges arise, they are external demands.
 When dealing with anxiety, depression or the memory of trauma, that is an example of internal demand.
 Both external and internal demands require resilience to overcome.

 Resilience is a learned set of skills.